Implementation and performance analysis of efficient grid-free integral wall models in unstructured-grid LES solvers: Governing Equations

 The total shear stress in the inner layer can be expressed as,

 where $l_{m}$ is the mixing length.
 Equation \ref{eqn:totalstress} assumes $\frac{\partial u}{\partial y}>0$ in the inner layer, which limits this model to attached flows.
-Furthermore, in this equation the eddy-viscosity $\nu_{t}$ has been replaced with its expression given by the mixing-length hypothesis as,
+In this equation, the eddy-viscosity $\nu_{t}$ has been approximated by the mixing-length hypothesis,